obiba/mica-doc/r-user-guide/usage.rst

 Taxonomies
 ~~~~~~~~~~

-The taxonomies describe the variable annotations, used to build the search criteria.
+The taxonomies describe the variable annotations and are also used to build the search criteria.

 .. code-block:: r